 Shaping The Focaccia Dough

-Using either method, once the first prove is finished, knock back, restarting the mixing on the bread machine and removing the cling and mix for a further 10 minutes.
+Using either method, once the first proof is finished, knock back, restarting the mixing on the bread machine and removing the cling and mix for a further 10 minutes.

 Oil 2 x 20cmx20cm (8″ x 8″) square tins.